 If you acquire a passenger automobile in a trade-in, depreciate the carryover basis separately as if the trade-in did not occur.
-If the automobile acquired in the trade-in is qualified GO Zone property, the carryover basis is eligible for a special depreciation allowance.
-See Qualified Gulf Opportunity Zone Property in chapter 3.
 Depreciate the part of the new automobile's basis that exceeds its carryover basis (excess basis) as if it were newly placed in service property.
 This excess basis is the additional cash paid for the new automobile in the trade-in.